mabhi02/-about/README.md

                         <div class="col-lg-4">
                             <div class="testimonial__item">
                                 <div class="testimonial__text">
-                                    <p>"All the Skills that I in my day to day life now where taught to me by Speech and Debate."
+                                    <p>"All the skills that I use in my day to day life now where taught to me by Speech and Debate."
                                 </p>
                                 </div>
                                 <div class="testimonial__author">